Latest Market Statistics

 Receiving a contract

-A Conditional Contract
+Congratulations on Your Conditional Contract

-• Make a note of any conditional dates in your diary and check with your Sales Consultant (or your solicitor) the next day if you have not heard whether the condition has been satisfied.
+• Monitoring Dates: Make a note of any conditional dates in your diary and check with your Sales Consultant (or your solicitor) the next day if you have not heard whether the condition has been satisfied.

-• When all the conditions in your contract are satisfied, the deal becomes ‘unconditional’ and the sale is confirmed.
+When all the conditions in your contract are satisfied, the deal becomes ‘unconditional’ and the sale is confirmed.

 • If appropriate, contact your local postal centre and arrange for your mail to be re-directed.